 Everyone is obsessed with getting the most lightweight and compact equipment possible these days.
 The stigma around “glamping” makes it seem as though only the bare essentials are permitted for spending the night outdoors.
 But less is not always more...
 Don’t buy into the idea that all camping has to be rugged.

-Sleeping in your car allows you to enjoy a good night’s rest, in the safety of your car, atop a Luno Signature Air Mattress, surrounded by all the equipment you can fit into your trunk.
+Sleeping in your car allows you to enjoy a good night’s rest, in the safety of your car, atop a Luno Air Mattress, surrounded by all the equipment you can fit into your trunk.
 Unlike backpacking, there is no concern about the weight or volume of supplies so you are free to bring whatever your heart desires (and trunk can hold).
 If you want to bring a wool quilt or battery-powered air conditioner go right ahead.
 There is no shame in overpacking.

 All the power to backpackers who want to lug their gear up the side of a mountain.
 That’s just not everyone’s destiny.
 Car camping allows you to bring extra creature comforts with you on your trip.
-You’re not going to have to packhorse all your belongings on foot so throw all three of those coolers in the back and hit the road!

 Know the rules of the road

 From novice campers to expert overlanders, every outdoor explorer knows that research is a crucial step of trip prep.
 We strongly urge every traveler to read up on-site regulations prior to arrival, as well as look into wildlife and weather warnings to ensure a safe trip.
 Finally, always tell someone the specific location of your destination before you head into the wild.
+Set a “turn around time” and enlist a back-up plan.
+Know where your extra key is and have some emergency cash for gas.

 The car camping community is full of passionate, adventurous explorers who are looking to share the road with fellow travelers.
 There are a ton of online websites, resources, and forums dedicated entirely to the art of car camping.
 This reading material is particularly useful for new car campers as they learn to navigate the terrain.